 The Difference in Quality

 Thermal splitting usually occurs in two types of shingles: old ones and low-quality ones.
-This means getting high-quality asphalt shingles from a trusted roofing company like Diamond Roofing Specialist Inc. will make your roof less vulnerable to this issue.
+This means getting high-quality asphalt shingles from a trusted roofing company like Diamond Roofing Specialists, Inc. will make your roof less vulnerable to this issue.
 Our asphalt shingles are more durable and capable of outlasting low-quality alternatives available today.

 Roofs that are near the end of their expected life span are more likely to have shingles that suffer from thermal splitting.
 With help from our roof replacement experts, we can check if your shingles are due for a replacement so you don’t even have to worry about thermal splitting occurring in the first place.